 The Smoothback Angel inhabits the Southwest Atlantic from Rio de Janeiro, Brazil through Uruguay to Buenos Aries Province, Argentina on the continental shelf and slope at depths of 10 to 350 meters.
 This species is known for its smooth back, hence its name.

 Their low reproductive potential together with its vulnerability to both trawl and gillnet gear makes it highly susceptible to population depletion.
 These are seriously under threat from overfishing and are now at CE status on the IUICN list.

 10. Daggernose Shark – Critically Endangered

-In the past 10 years, the population has been a 90% decrease as a result of commercial fishing for its meat and also bycatch, where the Daggernose Shark is often caught incidentally in floating gillnet artisanal fisheries.
-Combined with these factors, limited distribution, life history traits and dramatic population declines result in the Daggernose Shark being considered a CE species.
+In the past 10 years, the population has seen a 90% decrease as a result of commercial fishing for its meat and also from being bycatch, where they are often caught incidentally in floating gillnet artisanal fisheries.
+Combined with these factors, limited distribution, life-history traits, and dramatic population declines result in them being considered a CE species.

 11. Sawback Angelshark – Critically Endangered

 Industrial and artisanal fishing pressure is intense and often unregulated in this region and it is suspected that this will continue at the current level or increase in the future.
-Because of this, the Sawback Angelshark is categorized as Critically Endangered on the basis of observed and suspected past declines and suspected future declines.
+Because of this, they are categorized as CE on the basis of observed and suspected past declines and suspected future declines.

 12. Striped Smooth-hound – Critically Endangered